JeremyAnsel/xwa_hooks/xwa_hook_windowed/zip/readme.txt

 *** Usage ***

-To set the window position and size, modify "hook_windowed.cfg":
+To set the window position and size, modify the "hook_windowed.cfg" file or the "hook_windowed" section of "hooks.ini":
 X = left value
 Y = top value
 Width = width value